major-segfault/khalilstemmler-website-2019/src/pages/articles/tutorials/dependency-injection-inversion-explained.md

 ### Components

 I'm going to use the term **component** a lot.
-The term component might strike a chord with React.js or Angular developers, but it can be used beyond the scope of web, Angular, or React components.
+That term might strike a chord with React.js or Angular developers, but it can be used beyond the scope of web, Angular, or React.

 A component is simply a **part of an application**.
-It's any clump or group of software that's intended to be a part of a larger system.
+It's any group of software that's intended to be a part of a larger system.

-The idea is to break a _large application_  up into several modular components that can be developed independently and assembled.
+The idea is to break a _large application_  up into several modular components that can be independently developed and assembled.

-The more you learn about software, the more you realize that good software design is **all about composition and decomposition** of components.
+The more you learn about software, the more you realize that good software design is **all about composition** of components.

+Failure to get this right leads to _clumpy_ code that can't be tested.

 ### Dependency Injection